bartobri/bitcoin-toolkit/README.md

 Usage
 -----

-Usage: `btk <subcommand> [OPTIONS]`
+Usage: `btk <command> [OPTIONS]`

 Bitcoin Toolkit installs an executable named **btk**.
 It handles commands and options much like git.
-The first argument is a subcommand, and all following arguments are subcommand options.
+The first argument is a command, and all following arguments are command options.

-See `btk help` for a list of available subcommands.
+See `btk help` for a list of available commands.

-See `btk help <subcommand>` for a list of options and more info about a subcommand.
+See `btk help <command>` for a list of options and more info about a command.

 License
 -------